By Camilo Montoya-Galvez and Kervy Robles

 Most of the group was deported to their native countries, but José managed to remain in Mexican territory and soon after, found himself walking the arid frontier desert once again.
 This time, however, he made it to the other side.

 Although the original plan was to travel from Arizona to North Carolina to meet up with a relative, the person who was going to take José there did not make it across the border, forcing him to look for work someplace else.
 His brother-in-law, who lived in California, picked him up and helped him settle down in Los Angeles, where he worked in construction for two years.
 Throughout this period, José saved up enough money to pay off the $5,000 he owed the smugglers who tried to cross him into America during the first unsuccessful attempt, but a low salary prevented him from settling the thousands he still owed and most importantly, from fully providing for his family.
-In 2001, José and his brother-in-law moved to Germantown, Md., where he lives to date.
+In 2001, José and his brother-in-law moved to Germantown, Md.
 That same year, he applied for the Temporary Protected Status (TPS) the American government offered his countrymen after a pair of devastating earthquakes struck El Salvador, killing more than a thousand and crippling the nation’s economy — a calamity that José witnessed by way of television screens.

 Through emotive phone calls, José’s wife narrated the ever-worsening situation back home.
 The working-class of El Salvador, already struggling with decades of political and economic instability and still recovering from a set of destructive natural disasters, was beginning to fall victim to a deadlier and more ruthless scourge that has become synonymous with the small Central American nation: widespread gang violence.